google/badwolf/docs/bql.md

 start with a `?` and are followed by letters or digits.
 Some examples of bindings are: `?foo`, `?bar`, `?id12`.

-Once a binding takes a value in a context, cannot bind to a different value.
-Bindings allow expression of graph matching patterns.
-The simplest form of a graph pattern is the fully specified triple.
+Once a binding takes a value in a context, it cannot bind to a different value.
+Bindings allow the expression of graph matching patterns.
+The simplest form of a graph pattern is the fully specified triple:

 ```
   /user<joe> "color_of_eyes"@[] "brown"^^type:text